Strawberries during pregnancy: are there benefits?

 Fiber helps to keep your bowel movements normal and maintains your bowel health.
 Fiber can also help to keep you fuller for longer, which makes it easier to control your weight if that’s something you’re concerned with (2).

-Strawberries also have folate, which is important in tissue and cell function.
+Strawberries also have folate (the naturally occurring type, not folic acid), which is important in tissue and cell function.
 This vitamin is also essential for pregnant women to consume so your baby can grow and develop normally before entering the world (3).

 Strawberry nutrition breakdown